Last updated on July 1st, 2022 at 03:06 pm

 3. If you want to get us a gift, ask us what we need.
 We’ll tell you.
 You’d be surprised.
 One of the best gifts my single friend got was a crock pot.
-She had always wanted one, but never got around to buying it for herself.
-Another time, people gave her and amazing cutting board.
+She had always wanted one but never got around to buying it for herself.
+Another time, people gave her an amazing cutting board.
 She loves to cook.
 She loves these kinds of gifts.

 4. Don’t leave us out because we are single.

-6. Don’t give us your leftover holiday gifts that you don’t want.
+6. Don’t give us the leftover holiday gifts that you don’t want.

 7. Attend a singles event with us for moral support.

 8. Buy us a one-month subscription to Match.com.

 8 dreams for you singles that might be feeling lonely this holiday season